mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 ### Initialize the service

 The service starts in `index.js` file.
-First of all, the template use the [Custom Plugin Lib](https://docs.mia-platform.eu/docs/development_suite/api-console/api-design/plugin_baas_4) to instantiate a service.
+First of all, the template uses the [Custom Plugin Lib](https://docs.mia-platform.eu/docs/development_suite/api-console/api-design/plugin_baas_4) to instantiate a service.
 Inside its callback, the `single-view-creator-lib`  is initialized to deal with the complexity of the Fast-data components.

 ```js